Colwinston – St Michael and All Angels Church

 Current state

 The church has largely retained its late-Gothic appearance along with surviving older architectural details.
-In the southern wall of the chancel, two original windows and portal from the 13th century have been preserved, and on the sides of the rood arch, two Gothic niches topped with trefoils with traces of medieval polychrome.
+In the southern wall of the chancel, two original windows and portal from the 13th century have been preserved, and on the sides of the rood arch, three Gothic niches topped with trefoils with traces of medieval polychrome.
 The nave windows were replaced during the early modern renovation, but perhaps they imitate the form of older jambs, such as the 15th-century window in the eastern wall of the chancel.

 show this monument on map